GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-nim/blueprints/drugdiscovery/README.md

 8. **Port Forwarding (for local testing):**  These commands forward the service ports to your local machine for testing.

-   > [!IMPORTANT]
+> [!NOTE]
 > It is assumed that the local ports 8010-8012 are available.
 If they are unavailable, do update them below and in the curl statements in following step.

     ```bash